 C. Transfer to a PRSA

 The value of the company pension may be transferred to a PRSA.
-A Certificate of Comparison will be required where the transfer value is greater than €10,000, and the pension scheme is not being wound up.
-This can be costly.
+A Certificate of Comparison will be required where the transfer value is greater than €10,000 and the pension scheme is not being wound up.
+This involves a formal comparison and can add cost and complexity to the process.

 3. Taking a Refund